 In a statement, Perdue blasted Republican lawmakers, saying they violated the North Carolina Constitution by considering matters other than her veto of Senate Bill 9, which would have gutted key sections of the Racial Justice Act

 Newsflash to Perdue: NC is a right to work state.
-Unions will not be tolerated by the taxpayers here, regardless of the amount of money NCAE and SEANC throw at you.
+Unions will not be tolerated by the taxpayers here, regardless of the amount of money NCAE and SEANC throws at you.

 Interesting side note about Unions in NC: